 ESG Scorecard

 Cargill’s purpose is to nourish the world in a safe, responsible, and sustainable way.
-We have set science-based targets and invested in bold action to deliver on our ambition.
-We are committed to reporting progress against those goals, and to expanding transparency about the impacts of our operations, products and services, and supply chains around the world.
+We have set science-based targets and are actively investing in and ESG scorecard accelerating our progress against these targets.

 Click to download ESG Scorecard PDF